FedML-AI/FedML/python/examples/deploy/mnist/README.md

 fedml login $api_key
 fedml model push --name mnist
 ```
 Once the model is pushed, login to the Nexus platform.
 To deploy your model on the server, navigate to the `Deploy` tab and then select `Create Endpoint`.
 Once the model is deployed go to the `Endpoints` tab, select the endpoint and copy (upper right corner button) the `curl` command.
-From there you can pass different inputs to the endpoint by changing the json value of the `"inputs"` key.
+Paste the command to your terminal and test the endpoint by passing different inputs to the value of the `"inputs"` key.
+From there you can pass different inputs to the endpoint by changing the value of the `"inputs"` key.

+> **_NOTE:_** Make sure the server where the model is deployed accepts incoming requests so that you can query the model from different locations.